kumarvipu1/Rmarkdown_data_analytics1/Readme.md

-This project is to analyze the effect on the ride sharing of capital bike share company.
+This project is to analyze the effect of covid on the ride sharing of capital bike share company.

 The data has been taken from `https://www.capitalbikeshare.com/system-data`.